makinacorpus/makina-states/doc/ref/formulaes/cloud/generic.rst

 Generic Installation part of makina-states cloud controller
 ============================================================

-Please have a look to the :ref:`mc_cloud_compute_node` module which is where most of this stuff is implemented.
+Please have a look to the :ref:`module_mc_cloud_compute_node` module which is where most of this stuff is implemented.

 Haproxy
 ----------